 2. Not staying on top of invoices.

 I recently hired someone to do work on my website.
 I told them to invoice me as soon as they started.
-I never saw the invoice in my primary email on my Gmail account.
+Honestly, I never saw the invoice in my primary email on my Gmail account.
 I thought maybe they didn’t get around to it.
 After cleaning out my other tabs, I found the invoice in there.
 I wasn’t late but I paid it 10 days after it arrived.
-I was so embarrassed.
+It was so embarrasing.
 I must have looked like a big hypocrite writing for a site that focuses on invoicing since I ended up finding the invoice over a week later.
 It happens.

 If you’re on the other end of this scenario and you have a hard time getting people to pay you promptly, their email might be the culprit.
 Let them know from the beginning that sometimes the invoice might end up in another folder or tab.
 Choose set times to invoice so they come to expect the bill at a certain time of the month and can plan accordingly.
 This can help them pace their spending and allow you to get paid faster.

-3. Manage money distractions
+3. Manage money distractions to prevent money loss

 I also ditch past email newsletters for business or anything work-related if the titles aren’t enticing or I know I won’t read it.
 If I find that email hard to keep up with, I ditch certain subscriptions altogether and follow those people on Facebook or Twitter to find out about their latest offers and updates.